yonathanmunthe/Churn-Rate-Prediction-Using-Decision-Tree-vs-Random-Forest-IYKRA-Homework/README.md

 # Churn-Rate-Prediction-Using-Decision-Tree-vs-Random-Forest-IYKRA-Homework-
-Churn Rate Prediction (Classification ML Using Decision Tree and Random Forest Methods) Code ini menggunakan data employee yang tetap bekerja vs resign dengan berbagai macam atribut masing-masing observasi (unique employee)
+This is my homework for my Offline Training at IYKRA, Jakarta, Indonesia.

-Langkah-langkah proses yang dilakukan adalah sebagai berikut :
+Churn Rate Prediction is a Classification Machine Learning Problem and I am Using Decision Tree and Random Forest technique.
+The main goal is to predict wether the current employee in one period of time will churn / resign or not.
+The label is churn vs no churn with the data points representing the employee and their features / characteristic in the company.
+This ML may be done per month or per quarter or per semester or per year to evaluate the company churn rate and create policy to reduce the churn rate.

-1. Mengambil Training Data menggunakan 70% dari total data populasi
+Steps done in the code :
-2. Mengambil Testing Data menggunakan 30% dari total data populasi
+1. Split Training Data-Testing Data : 70% vs 30% from the total population
-3. Membuat model dengan metodologi Decision Tree dan Random Forest dengan Training Data
+2. Feed / train the model with the Training Data
-4. Menghasilkan prediksi (output) dari model menjadi Data Prediksi
+3. Create prediction from the model
-5. Data Prediksi disandingkan dengan Data Aktual (label) Testing Data
+4. Merge and compare the prediction and Testing Data
-6. Membuat Confusion Matrix Data Prediksi vs Data Aktual dan menghitung Parameter Confusion Matrix
+5. Create Confusion Matrix : prediction vs Testing Data
-7. Membandingkan Parameter Confusion Matrix model Decision Tree vs model Random Forest
+6. Compare Confusion Matrix Parameter : Decision Tree model vs Random Forest model
-* extra : membuat model Random Forest dengan 500 tree (model Random Forest pertama hanya menggunakan 100 tree)
+* extra : create Random Forest model with 500 trees (the first Random Forest model only consists of 100 trees)
-* extra : mencoba membuat model Random Forest dengan mtry yang berbeda-beda dengan fungsi For Loop (mtry 3 s.d.
-9)
+* extra : create Random Forest model with different mtry (with For Loop function) - (mtry 3 to 9)
 * Mtry: Number of variables randomly sampled as candidates at each split.
 Note that the default values are different for classification (sqrt(p) where p is number of variables in x) and regression (p/3)